51Degrees/documentation/src/concepts/data/datakey.md

 @dotfile datakey-check.gvdot

-First, the cache will look for a match on just hash code as this is a fast operation.
+First, the @cache will look for a match on just hash code as this is a fast operation.
 In the example above, the generated **data key** matches two of the items in the cache on hash code.
-When the hashes are found to match, the cache will then compare the values of the key fields to check for a true match.
+When the hashes are found to match, the @cache will then compare the values of the key fields to check for a true match.